zhanwuchao/coffeeweb/docs/README.md

 Current running events in the bot

 message.js | handles messages sent to check if they are sent by a bot, a command, or an easteregg trigger
-ready.js | sends a report to the [logging server](https://discord.gg/invite/XeaGkCM) containing low stats and startup time
+ready.js | sends a report to the [logging server](https://discord.gg/invite/XeaGkCM) containing low stats and startup time | also changes the bot status every 15 minutes

 ## Easter Eggs